-As liberating as van life can be, living in a camper van can be claustrophobic, foster anxiety, and breed tension.
-Even some of the smallest things that your partner does can set you off and make you want to make snarky remarks, or worse, get into a screaming match.
+As liberating as van life can be, living in a camper van can be claustrophobic, fostering anxiety and tension.
+Even some of the most minor things that your partner does can set you off and make you want to make snarky remarks or, worse, get into a screaming match.

 So, tip #2 for how to deal with van life as a couple is to learn how to control your emotions.
 Doing so will help you make more effective communication decisions with your partner without undermining the relationship.

-In my case, when I become bothered by something and I can feel my blood beginning to rush, I’ve learned to simply take a deep breath and exhale.
+When I become bothered by something and can feel my blood rush, I’ve learned to take a deep breath and exhale.
 My goal is to let that initial wave of negative emotion subside before talking with my partner about what is bothering me.

-Breathing helps me to cut off the peak of my irritation to think clearly and objectively.
-It also allows me to think about how best to raise the subject with my partner in a constructive and healthy manner.
+Breathing helps me to cut off the peak of my irritation and to think clearly and objectively.
+It also allows me to think about how best to raise the subject constructively and healthily with my partner.

 Once you’ve had your deep breath, you’re ready to communicate constructively with your partner.